lino-framework/lino/docs/tutorials/gfks/index.rst

 method also sees these objects:

 >>> print(unicode(mbr.disable_delete()))
-Cannot delete John because 1 notes refer to it.
+Cannot delete member John because 1 notes refer to it.

 This means that Lino would prevent users from deleting this member through the web interface.